challahan/portfolio/README.md

-# portfolio
+# Christopher Hallahan's Portfolio
-Hallahan Web Consulting and Portfolio
+Here's the public GitHub repo for my personal portfolio and blog, hosted on GitHub Pages.